oskarrough/rough/README.md

 - Bower --> `npm install -g bower` (for front-end packages)
 - Bundler --> `sudo gem install bundler` (for ruby/gem packages)

-In one command: `brew install node && sudo gem install bundler && npm install -g bower grunt-cli`
+Or in one command: `brew install node; sudo gem install bundler; npm install -g bower grunt-cli`

 **Install the rest of the dependencies using the tools you just installed**